forvalho/household/README.md

 - **Sidebar with Date Filter & Available Tasks**: The left sidebar contains a collapsible date filter (with presets like Today, This Week, Custom Range, etc.) and a collapsible list of available task templates.
 The sidebar is narrower for a modern look.
 The filter auto-submits on change, and custom ranges require both a start and end date.
 Only custom range params are included in the URL when selected.
 - **Task Templates Ordering**: Task templates are shown alphabetically by title, with the generic task always at the bottom.
-- **Kanban Board**: The main area displays your tasks in a kanban board, grouped by day and status (To Do, In Progress, Done).
+- **Kanban Board**: The main area displays your tasks in a kanban board, grouped by status (To Do, In Progress, Done).
+The date filter controls which tasks are shown.
 Empty columns are always shown for clarity.
 - **Collapsible Boxes**: Both the filter and available tasks boxes are collapsible, with chevron toggles and consistent icon styling.
 - **Responsive & Accessible**: The layout is fully responsive and uses accessible markup and icons.